Reewr/master/README.md

 **Substate of the Standing champion**

-This video displays the substrate evolved by HyperNEAT.
+This video displays the final output network (phenotype) produced by CPPN using the substrate as a template.
 See the report for details.

 <iframe width="620" height="315" src="https://www.youtube.com/embed/guQTUrpv-Rw" frameborder="0" allowfullscreen></iframe>